 According to the findings, the drug metaformin caused a complete absence of withdrawal symptoms after having been administered to laboratory rodents following two weeks of exposure to nicotine.

 “One week of systemic metformin pretreatment resulted in activation of the AMPK pathway following nicotine withdrawal compared with saline-pretreated animals.
 Strikingly, systemic metformin also completely prevented anxiety-like behaviors caused by nicotine withdrawal at a dose that did not impact body weight, food consumption, or glucose levels under both fed and fasted conditions.”

 The results of the study point researchers to a potential new therapeutic target for nicotine cessation, given the preclinical efficacy of metaformin.

 “Based on our findings demonstrating the preclinical efficacy of metformin in alleviating anxiety-like behavior following nicotine withdrawal, we propose that AMPK activation in the brain via metformin can be repurposed as a novel pharmacotherapy for nicotine cessation.”

-Researchers believe metaformin could have the potential to be a powerful treatment for nicotine smokers if clinical trials can prove the drug’s efficacy as demonstrated in the mouse study.
+Researchers believe metaformin could have the potential to be a useful treatment for nicotine smokers if clinical trials can prove the drug’s efficacy as demonstrated in this study.